Gauge Miura and Backlund Transformations for Generalized $A_n$-KdV Hierarchies: Introduction

+Moreover $U(\phi_i,\psi_i)$ was shown to be an universal object and provide a systematic construction of B\"acklund transformation extended to all evolution equations (flows) within the hierarchy { { since (\ref{gauge}) is valid for all flows (i.e. $A_t \equiv A_{t_N}$).}}

-Another application of gauge invariance of the zero curvature formulation is the construction of a Miura transformation connecting the mKdV and KdV hierarchies.
-Several aspects of KdV hierarchies have been developed in the past with regards to spherically symmetric reductions of self dual Yang-Mills theories in 4-D, the realization of $W$-algebras, etc (e.g. see for instance \cite{fordy1}-\cite{mathieu} and refs. therein).
-In particular, in ref. \cite{ana-miura} a Miura-gauge transformation $S$ was proposed to map the the $A_2$ two dimensional potentials $A_{\mu}^{mKdV} $ into $A_{\mu}^{KdV}$, i.e., \br A_{\mu}^{KdV} = S A_{\mu}^{mKdV} S^{-1} + S \pa_{\mu} S^{-1} \er
+Another application of gauge invariance of the zero curvature formulation is the construction of a Miura transformation connecting the mKdV and KdV hierarchies. { {Results in this direction were obtained for the $A_1$ loop algebra involving a single field in ref. \cite{d-sok}, \cite{manas}.
+In this paper we shall discuss the construction of the Miura transformation for the multicomponent $A_n$ affine algebra.
+We shall also discuss the interrelation between the B\"acklund transformation of the two systems.}} Several aspects of KdV hierarchies have been developed in the past with regards to spherically symmetric reductions of self dual Yang-Mills theories in 4-D, the realization of $W$-algebras, etc (e.g. see for instance \cite{fordy1}-\cite{mathieu} and refs. therein).
+In particular, in ref. \cite{ana-miura} a Miura-gauge transformation $S$ was proposed to map for $sl(2)$ the two dimensional potentials $A_{\mu}^{mKdV} $ into $A_{\mu}^{KdV}$, i.e., \br A_{\mu}^{KdV} = S A_{\mu}^{mKdV} S^{-1} + S \pa_{\mu} S^{-1} \er

-In this paper we follow the same line of reasoning of ref. \cite{ana-miura} to discuss the construction of Miura-gauge transformation from the $A_n$-mKdV to the $A_n$-KdV systems.
-In particular it allows us to derive the B\"acklund-gauge transformation of the $A_n$-KdV from the $A_n$-mKdV system.
+In this paper we follow the same line of reasoning of ref. \cite{ana-miura} to discuss the construction of Miura-gauge transformation from the $A_n$-mKdV to the $A_n$-KdV systems. { { An important consequence of our construction in (\ref{gauge}) is that it is valid for all flows $t=t_{N}$ and henceforth (\ref{gauge}) provide a systematic derivation of B\"acklund-gauge transformation for all flows of the $A_n$-KdV from the $A_n$-mKdV system as a composition of $ U$ and $S$(see eq. (\ref{b-g-kdv1})). }}